iontodirel/ham_radio_services/README.md

 ### Running things into the container

-This will expose a serial port and the sound subsystem to the Docker container:
+This will expose a serial port and the sound subsystem to the Docker container, and run a prompt into it:

 `docker run -it --device /dev/ttyUSB0:/dev/ttyUSB0 --device /dev/snd --tty --entrypoint /bin/sh direwolf`